-Battleship: The goal of battleship is to sink the opponent’s ships and players need to listen to letter-number combinations to be able to do this.
+Battleship: The goal of battleship is to sink the opponent’s ships.
+Players need to listen to letter-number combinations to be able to do this.
 Suggested for ages 7 and up.

-Read My List: This game works on many skills: listening, memory, language organization…players listen to a list of words and then they gain points by naming 3 more items that would fit in the list and/or naming the category that the words belong to.
+Read My List: This game works on many skills: listening, memory, language organization…players listen to a list of words and then gain points by naming 3 more items that would fit in the list and/or naming the category that the words belong to.
+This is a good game to keep in the car and use when you get stuck waiting somewhere.
 Suggested for ages 8 and up.